ilpropheta/playground-ot4mmv6n/markdowns/exercise1.md

 ```

-Although this is a trivial example and it's not 100% safe ([see here](https://github.com/Microsoft/GSL/issues/283)), it's fine in lots of real scenarios.
+Although this is a trivial implementation ([see a possible issue here](https://github.com/Microsoft/GSL/issues/283)), it's acceptable in lots of real scenarios.

 As for lambdas, this idiom is useful when you need **anonymous** and disposable finalization code.